softwaremmm/summary_pipeline/speciation.md

 ## Additional steps for mixed populations

 If _M. tuberculosis_ is not the "Main Species", _M. tuberculosis_ data from Competitive Mapping is appended to summary and species information, if any reads at all were mapped.
 If _M. tuberculosis_ is the "Main Species" in a mixed population, the information from the second hit from Competitive Mapping is appended to the summary information.

+## Additional steps for mixed lineages

+If more than one lineage of _M. tuberculosis_ is is returned, then species is reported as `M.tuberculosis (mixed lineage)`.